ModelEarth/data-pipeline/industries/naics/README-delete.md

 Avoid pip3 in virtual environment.
 Just "pip" without the 3.

+To run new cmds in the same virtual environment, in a new prompt run:

+		source env/bin/activate

 If you encounter [500: Internal Server Error](https://stackoverflow.com/questions/36851746/jupyter-notebook-500-internal-server-error)

 	pip install --upgrade nbconvert